-After selecting the pension insurance company, REGOS will close the personal account and transfer the funds to the pension insurance company which will be contacted for the conclusion of the pension agreement.
+After selecting the pension insurance company, REGOS will close the personal account of the member of the Fund and transfer the overall funds to the pension insurance company which will contact than the beneficiary for the conclusion of the pension agreement.

 Upon settlement of the obligation by the custodian bank, the following working day it is verified whether the funds have been transferred to the account of the legal recipient of funds – the Raiffeisen Pension Insurance Company (currently the only MOD) that will pay the pension on the basis of individual capitalized savings.

-The Pension Insurance Company is reported electronically on the data from R-POD form and the amount of transferred funds.
+REGOS informs the Pension Insurance Company electronically on the data from R-POD form and the amount of transferred funds.
 Upon receipt of the aforementioned information, the pension insurance company will contact the future pension beneficiary regarding the conclusion of the Contract on pension based on individual capitalized savings.